omegaml/omegaml/docs/source/guide/clusters/restapi.rst

 API Semantics
 -------------

-The omega|ml REST API resources are all of the form :code:`/api/version/resource-name/resource-key/?param=value`.
+The omega-ml REST API resources are all of the form :code:`/api/version/resource-name/resource-key/?param=value`.

 Resources